September 14, 2013

-Chrisnaylande is 7 years old and lives in Haiti.
+Nawka is 10 years old and lives in Thailand.

 Compassion’s ministry is focused on what we call holistic child development.
 This means developing children in all the different aspects of their lives—their minds, bodies and relationships—while giving them the opportunity to hear about and experience the love of Jesus from caring local church staff and volunteers.